Bachelor of Science in Nursing (BScN)

 • WHMIS Certificate (may be obtained at a minimal cost through the College)

-• A recent Canadian criminal reference/vulnerable sector check (original only/photo copy not accepted) – must be applied for no earlier than July 1st of the current year and is required prior to the start of the fall Semester.
+• A recent Canadian criminal reference/vulnerable sector check (original only/photo copy not accepted) – must be applied for no earlier than July 1st of the current year and is required prior to the start of the fall.
+Do not delay initiating the request for this after July 1 to ensure you are not faced with a processing delay to meet the Aug 15 submission deadline.

-• Mask Fit testing (offered in September, on campus by the Nurse Training Officers)
+• Mask Fit Testing.
+This will be offered in September, on campus by the Nurse Training Officers.
+See below for more details.

 • AODA certificate